Baker, Louisiana

 Baker is a city in the U.S. state of Louisiana, in East Baton Rouge Parish.
 It is part of the Baton Rouge metropolitan statistical area, and had a population of 12,455 at the 2020 census, down from 13,895 at the 2010 U.S. census.

 History

-Baker was named in 1888 for an early settler.
+Baker was originally known as Cottonville, as it was the site of a major cotton plantation.
+It was renamed in 1888 for Josephus Smith Baker, a prominent settler who owned the Baker Plantation.

 Geography

 Baker is located north of the center of East Baton Rouge Parish at (30.585637, -91.157096).
 It is bordered to the north by Zachary and to the south by Baton Rouge.
 According to the United States Census Bureau, Baker has a total area of 21.5 km2, all land.

 Louisiana Highway 19 runs through the center of Baker, leading north 4 mi to the center of Zachary and south 5 mi to U.S. Route 61 in the northern part of Baton Rouge.
 Downtown Baton Rouge is 11 mi south of Baker.
 Louisiana Highway 67 passes through the eastern part of Baker, leading north 22 mi to Clinton and south 9 mi into the center of Baton Rouge.